-Library collections are accessed by an Innovative Interfaces online public access Web catalog.
-Students can search the library's catalog and full-text electronic resources from the library, their residences, labs or any computer connected to the campus network.
+The library's Web Page serves as an entry point to all library services and electronic collections.
+For information, visit www.central.edu/library/libhome.htm.
+A state of the art public access Web catalog provides information about all library books, journals, music and videos.
+Students can search the library's catalog and full-text electronic resources from the library, their residences on campus or at home, labs or any computer connected to the campus network.
 Circulation of library materials is linked to the online catalog and provides users with instant information about the availability of library materials and media equipment.
-The library's web page serves as a gateway to other library catalogs and databases and is available at www.central.edu/library/libhome.htm.

-Geisler Library offers enhanced access to resources through memberships in the international cataloging and interlibrary loan network OCLC and the Scientific and Technical Network.
-The Media Center manages the College's Iowa Communication Network distance learning classroom and campus closed-circuit cable TV network, providing broadcasts of educational programming.
-Staff assist with the development instructional materials in all formats whether linear or digital.
+Geisler Library offers enhanced access to resources not owned by the library through membership in the international cataloging and interlibrary loan network OCLC.
+The Library's Media Center manages the College's Iowa Communication

+Network distance learning classroom and campus closed-circuit cable TV network, providing broadcasts of educational programming.
+Staff assist with the development instructional materials in both linear and digital formats.